g-e-kenney/prettyClusters/README.md

 - Important [introductory note](https://github.com/g-e-kenney/prettyClusters/#important-note)
 - [Why](https://github.com/g-e-kenney/prettyClusters/#why) make `prettyClusters`?
 - [Components](https://github.com/g-e-kenney/prettyClusters/#the-prettyclusters-toolset) of `prettyClusters`, and how you use them
-- [Development](https://github.com/g-e-kenney/prettyClusters/#development) information, including updates and a to-do list
+- [Development](https://github.com/g-e-kenney/prettyClusters/#development) information, including updates (most recent: 20211214) and a to-do list

 ## Important note
 This is very much a work in progress, and I'm a biochemist doing terrible things to code.
 There will be bugs.
 I'll do what I can to address them; if you've come up with a fix, I'm happy to try to incorporate it!